David D. Smith: Sinclair Broadcast Group

+The Baltimore Sun

-In January 2024, he reached a private agreement to buy The Baltimore Sun from the venture capital group Alden Global Capital, who had also just recently purchased the media properties from Tribune Publishing (longtime national media syndicate founded by the Chicago Tribune) then emerging from bankruptcy and a long period of financial instability.
+In January 2024, Smith reached a private agreement to buy The Baltimore Sun from the venture capital group Alden Global Capital, who had also just recently purchased the media properties from Tribune Publishing (longtime national media syndicate founded by the Chicago Tribune) then emerging from bankruptcy and a long period of financial instability.
 He is also the owner of other Baltimore-area news publications, like Capital Gazette papers in Annapolis, Carroll County Times, The Howard County Times, Towson Times and several other Baltimore-area weeklies and magazines.
+According to The Baltimore Banner, Smith personally purchased The Sun for more than $100 million.

+After acquiring the newspaper, Smith held a three-hour meeting with staff where he reportedly told employees that he had only had read the paper four times in the past few months, insulted the quality of their journalism, and encouraged them to emulate WBFF-TV.
+He also seemingly tried to pit reporters against each other, asking them to rank who was the best in the newsroom and saying that he has "no idea what you do" to reporters several times during the meeting.
+According to an audio recording of the meeting obtained by The Baltimore Banner, Smith opined on the killing of Freddie Gray and subsequent protests, claimed that graduates of Baltimore City Schools were destined to be welfare recipients for the rest of their lives, and asserted that Senate President Bill Ferguson and House Speaker Adrienne A. Jones were scared of what WBFF-TV could do to them.
+He also accused Baltimore's school system of committing widespread fraud, which was condemned as "offensive" by a spokesperson for the city's schools.

-Since he acquired the newspaper, the Baltimore Suns coverage has become more conservative and focused more on Baltimore mayor Brandon Scott and his administration, as well as the issue of crime in Baltimore.
+Since Smith's acquisition of the newspaper, the Baltimore Suns coverage has become more conservative and focused more on Baltimore mayor Brandon Scott and his administration, as well as the issue of crime in Baltimore.
 The paper also started republishing content from WBFF-TV and conservative news wire The Center Square, as well as publishing columns written by Smith's daughter and features promoting restaurants owned by Atlas Restaurants Group, which is owned by Smith's nephew, prompting criticism from the Baltimore Sun Guild.
 Many of the Baltimore Suns journalists, including several with the Baltimore Sun Guild, have left the company as a result of changes made under by Smith and conservative columnist Armstrong Williams in the year following their acquisition of the newspaper.
 The Baltimore Sun Guild also accused the new owners of stalling contract negotiations with the paper's unionized reporters; Smith denied these accusations, telling Sun photographer Amy Davis that he had multiple union employees across the country and that he'd been negotiating with unions for fifty years, despite employee testimony that Smith threatened to shut down WBFF-TV after its employees started talking about forming a union.